HillJustin/HillJustin.github.io/selected-works/index.md

 * "[age vitam](https://thexzbt.files.wordpress.com/2013/02/2014-2.pdf)," The Exhibitionist (April 2014)

-## editing
+## editing & proofreading

 <div class="text">In an effort to expand my credentials in this section, I am actively seeking philosophical and sociological papers in want of thorough and thoughtful editing.
 Please get in touch with me from a university email address or via LinkedIn if you would like me to take a complimentary look at your work. <strong>Serious inquiries only.</strong></div>

 * "Is it Possible to be Better Off Dead?
-Epicurus and Physician Assisted Suicide," by Dr. Andrew Pavelich (University of Houston-Downtown), under review by the Journal of Ethics
+Epicurus and Physician Assisted Suicide," by Dr. Andrew Pavelich (University of Houston-Downtown), mentioned in footnotes, under review by the Journal of Ethics

 ## theatrical experience